Datona-Labs/datona/Example-KYC.md

 $ contract=0x073C8e6121eF67096c7925f7f9b2C66e3d240a74
 ```

+*Note, the `--key` option instructs datona-cli to use the private key of that name to sign the transaction.*

-Note, you can monitor your blockchain transactions on the [Kovan Block Explorer](https://kovan.etherscan.io/).
+*Note also, you can monitor your blockchain transactions on the [Kovan Block Explorer](https://kovan.etherscan.io/).
+Try entering the contract address and tracing your transactions back through your Ethereum address to the kovan faucet.*

 ### 3. Create a new data vault on the datonavault.com cloud vault server